-Rob and Karin’s story: the first certified Passivhaus Plus in the UK
+Rob and Karin’s story: The first certified Passivhaus Plus in the UK

+They chose the Passivhaus Plus standard for their build, which combines the Passivhaus approach to minimising energy requirements with on-site renewable energy generation.
+This means that the building produces more energy than its occupants consume, both for heating and electricity.
 Passivhaus buildings have high levels of insulation and airtightness and maintain a comfortable temperature all year round, resulting in much lower heating bills than conventional property.

 Traditionally, Passivhaus construction has been seen as significantly more expensive.
 Rob and Karin wanted to demonstrate that it was possible to build a Passivhaus for little more than the cost of building a standard house.
 They set out to complete their build on a budget by using materials and techniques familiar to British builders.
 Everything in their house except for the windows, airtightness membranes and ventilation system can be found in a typical builder’s yard.